MartinEesmaa/VVCEasy/README.md

 # VVCEasy (Windows (Full), Mac and Linux (partial)
 VVCEasy is that you don't have to compile or/and coding to encode VVC (known as Versatile Video Codec).
 Simple, Easy, Encode and Decode.

-VVCEasy comes to one-easy of ffmpeg, vvenc, vvdec and YUView.
+VVCEasy comes to one-easy command of ffmpeg, VVC Tools, python, VLC o266player, VVDEC Web Player and YUView.

 Installation: Go to releases and download latest version.

-VVCEasy is not yet finished.
-I'm trying to work with codes.
-I'm not good coding programming, just simple coding.
+VVCEasy is not finished yet.
+I'm trying to work out with my codes.
+I'm not good for code programming, just simple coding.
-Sorry to say that.
-I will give update once I release news.
+Sorry to say this.
+I will give update announcement once I release news.

 Windows source run: RUNVVCEASY.bat